aixcc-public/crs-sandbox/README.md

 Competitors are also welcome to comment in tickets assisting others.

-We encourae all competitors to read through issues (open & closed) within the following repos.
+We encourage all competitors to read through issues (open & closed) within the following repos.

 - [CRS Sandbox](https://github.com/aixcc-sc/crs-sandbox/issues)
 - [CP Sandbox](https://github.com/aixcc-sc/cp-sandbox/issues)